 From 2012 to 2016, Chehadé was the president of ICANN, the Internet Corporation for Assigned Names and Numbers.
 The Los Angeles-based nonprofit has an outsized influence worldwide as the guardian of the Internet’s infrastructure, most notably through its coordinating role in determining the Internet’s naming system.
 Specifically, ICANN is the authority on which domains — think about the “.org” in carnegie.org — are accredited.
 Under Chehadé, ICANN launched a substantial expansion of top-level domains.
 In 2014, he oversaw a critical milestone in ICANN’s history, transitioning management of the Internet Assigned Numbers Authority from the United States to the international Internet community, thereby cementing ICANN’s reputation as an independent, nongovernmental global organization.

-He is currently the founder, chairman, and CEO of Chehadé & Company, an advisory company with clients across the technology, education, and creative sectors.
-Formerly a senior advisor to Abry Partners, Chehadé is also currently Co-CEO of Ethos Capital.
-He is a member of the World Economic Forum’s Global IoT Council.
+Formerly a senior advisor to Abry Partners, he is currently Co-CEO of Ethos Capital.
+Chehadé is also a member of the World Economic Forum’s Global IoT Council.

 Chehadé is a former member of the UN Secretary-General’s High-Level Panel on Digital Cooperation, a senior advisor to the executive chairman of the World Economic Forum, and an advisory board member of the Forum’s Centre for the Fourth Industrial Revolution.
 He has held fellowships at the Harvard Kennedy School's Belfer Center for Science and International Affairs and at the Blavatnik School of Government at the University of Oxford.